The Good Cook

-The Good Cook was a series of instructional cookbooks published by Time-Life Books 1978-1980 and sold on a month-to-month basis until the early 1990s and edited by cookbook author Richard Olney.
+The Good Cook is a series of instructional cookbooks published by Time-Life Books 1978-1980.
+It was sold on a month-to-month basis until the early 1990s and edited by cookbook author Richard Olney.
 Each volume was dedicated to a specific subject (such as fruits or sauces) and was heavily illustrated with photos of cooking techniques.
 Recipes were drawn from a wide array of published sources, all scrupulously acknowledged.

 The 28 volumes were as follows: